NjtechCVLab/TVPReid-Dataset/README.md

 ## Dataset Access
-The currently published dataset is an optimized version of the dataset in the paper[1].
+==The currently published dataset is an optimized version of the dataset in the paper[1].
 It is significantly different from the results in the original paper[1].
-The latest experimental results on this dataset will be published in the current project soon.
+The latest experimental results on this dataset will be published in the current project soon.==

 ### Google Drive
 Link: https://drive.google.com/drive/folders/1lmLik5zEPckDGrwakWcAM9XpQQ7Q8NmW?usp=sharing